A multiple offer situation happens when you have a bunch of people bidding to buy the same property.

 In Brisbane, it’s common for home buyers to put 14 to 21 days for finance.

 To make your offer as competitive as possible put 7 days for finance approval.

-Provided your mortgage broker has arranged pre-approval these terms will be very achievable.
+Provided your mortgage broker has arranged your loan eligibility these terms will be very achievable.

 6. Drop the Building & Pest

 As with the Finance Date, the Building & Pest date can make or break some contracts.

 I’ve seen situations where properties have been on the market for months, they have had multiple failed Building & Pest inspections (for non-structural items that scared other first home buyers away) and the sellers were willing to take $10,000 less on their sale price provided the buyer waived their Building & Pest clause.